 The territorial Species at Risk (NWT) Act and the federal Species at Risk Act (SARA) both apply in the NWT.
 Each has a legal list of species at risk: the NWT List of Species at Risk (territorial) and SARA Schedule 1 (federal).
 Decisions on whether to add a species to the list are made after consultation and take socio-economic factors into account.
 For the NWT List of Species at Risk, the decisions are made by the Conference of Management Authorities.
 For SARA Schedule 1, the decisions are made by the federal government.

 Management, conservation and recovery

 Once a species is legally listed, the responsible bodies must set goals for the management or recovery of that species, and identify actions to be taken to meet these goals.
-There are also regulations that can be put in place to protect the species or its habitat.
-Under the Species at Risk (NWT) Act these regulations are developed on a species by species basis anytime after assessment, following the appropriate consultation (click here for more information).
-Under the federal Species at Risk Act some protective regulations come into force automatically as soon as the species is listed (click here for more information).
+Regulations may also be put in place to protect the species or its habitat.
+Under the Species at Risk (NWT) Act, these regulations are developed on a species-by-species basis anytime after assessment, following the appropriate consultation (click here for more information).
+Under the federal Species at Risk Act, some protective regulations come into force automatically as soon as the species is listed (click here for more information).